Table of Contents

 Depictions and Symbols of Tefnut

-The goddess of water appears quite often in Egyptian art, but not as frequently as her twin brother, Shu.
+The goddess of moisture appears quite often in Egyptian art, but not as frequently as her twin brother, Shu.
 Tefnut could be easily identified by her most distinguishing feature: her lioness’ head.
 Of course, there were many Egyptian goddess who were often depicted with the head of a lioness such as the goddess Sekhmet.
-However, one difference was that Tefnut had pointed ears while the others, like Sekhmet, had rounded ears instead.
+However, one difference is that Tefnut usually wears a long wig and a large uraeus serpent atop her head.

 Tefnut’s head was symbolic of her power and also signified her role as a protector of the people.
 Although she’s often depicted this way, she’s also sometimes portrayed as a normal woman or a serpent with a lion’s head.